cogentapps/chat-with-gpt/README.md

 # Open Access GPT

 Open Access GPT is an open-source, unofficial ChatGPT app with extra features and more ways to customize your experience.
-It connects ChatGPT with ElevenLabs to give ChatGPT a realistic human voice.

 Powered by the new ChatGPT API from OpenAI, this app is a customized fork of the [Cogent Apps](https://github.com/cogentapps/chat-with-gpt) one.
 We welcome pull requests from the community!